 When Is ‘Sunday Night Football’ and Where Can You Watch It?

-• Who's playing: Pittsburgh Steelers vs. Las Vegas Raiders
+• Who’s playing: Cincinnati Bengals vs. Pittsburgh Steelers

-• Where's the game: Allegiant Stadium in Paradise, Nevada
+• Where’s the game: Acrisure Stadium in Pittsburgh, Pennsylvania

-Catch every second of gridiron action by making sure you've got the right streaming service.
+Catch every second of the action by making sure you've got the right streaming service.
 Follow our guide below!

 How to Stream 'Sunday Night Football'